Close

 Step 3: Complete Application Forms

-Submit applications through Uruguay's online immigration portal or obtain paper forms from consular offices.
+Submit applications through Uruguay's online residency procedure portal, or obtain paper forms from consular offices for visa applications.
+You can apply online through the Uruguayan government's official migration portal, convenient for those who want to start the process remotely.
 Ensure all information matches supporting documents exactly to avoid processing delays.

 Step 4: Schedule Appointment and Submit